taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/L1/TaikoToken.md

 function transfer(address to, uint256 amount) public returns (bool)
 ```

-\_See {IERC20-transfer}.

-Requirements:

-- `to` cannot be the zero address.
-- the caller must have a balance of at least `amount`.\_

 ### transferFrom

 ```solidity
 function transferFrom(address from, address to, uint256 amount) public returns (bool)
 ```

-\_See {IERC20-transferFrom}.

-Emits an {Approval} event indicating the updated allowance.
-This is not
-required by the EIP.
-See the note at the beginning of {ERC20}.

-NOTE: Does not update the allowance if the current allowance
-is the maximum `uint256`.

-Requirements:

-- `from` and `to` cannot be the zero address.
-- `from` must have a balance of at least `amount`.
-- the caller must have allowance for `from`'s tokens of at least
-  `amount`.\_

 ### decimals